surendergupta/argocd/README.md

 ![alt text](./screenshots/image-3.png)

-- Otherwise you can use below command:
+- Otherwise, you can use the below command:

 ```
 kubectl get secret argocd-initial-admin-secret -n argocd -o yaml